abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

-#### condition primarygroupid
+#### Condition: `primarygroupid`

-This test is only used with Microsoft Active Directory.
+This condition is used exclusively with Microsoft Active Directory.
+It tests whether the user's `primaryGroupID` attribute equals a specified string value.
-`primarygroupid` test if the user attibute primaryGroupID is equal to a string.

 ```json
 'primarygroupid': string
 ```

-To check is a user is memberof a `DOMAIN\USER` the primary group id is `513`
+To verify that a user is a member of the `DOMAIN\Domain Users` group, the primary group ID is `513`:

 ```json
 'rule-domainuser': {